Z3r0cks/Master_Thesis/thesis/main.typ

           text([University supervisor:], size: title_size), text([Prof. Dr. Uwe Hahne], size: title_size),
           text([External supervisor:], size: title_size), text([Dr. Jakob Lindinger], size: title_size),
           text([submitted], size: title_size), text([30.11.2024], size: title_size),
-))
+  )
+)

 #pagebreak()

 = Abstract
-// #lorem(500)

 #pagebreak()

 = Zusammenfassung
-#set heading(numbering: "1.")
-// #lorem(500)

 #pagebreak()

+= Preface
+#pagebreak()

+= Table of Contents
-#outline(depth: 4, indent: 2em)
+#outline(depth: 3, indent: 2em, title: none)

+#show outline:
+#set heading(numbering: "1")
 #set page(numbering: "1")
 #counter(page).update(1)

+#context counter(heading).update(0)
+#pagebreak()
 = Introduction <introduction>
-The Latin word "sentire" which means "to feel" or "to sense," is the etymological root of the term "sensor."
-It provides an accurate and concise definition of the fundamental nature of sensors: They enable machines to perceive and interpret the world around them.
+Sensors enable machines to perceive and interpret the world around them.
 By allowing humans, through machines, to observe and measure aspects of the environment beyond human capability, sensors foster the development of technologies and machines that enhance our understanding of the world, physics, human behavior, and more.
-They are, therefore, indispensable for technological advancement. \
+They are, therefore, indispensable for technological advancement.

+This thesis explores whether a synthetic LiDAR sensor can be generated within a Neural Radiance Field (NeRF) framework.
+By simulating LiDAR sensors in a NeRF, the aim is to determine the feasibility of virtual sensor models, offering insights into which physical sensors may be suitable or necessary for real-world applications.
+It explores the advantages and disadvantages of this approach.

+Industrial applications can be dangerous.
+The use of inappropriate sensors can cause injuries or worse.
+Testing potential sensors in a virtual environment, such as a NeRF, is safer and more efficient than experimenting with real sensors.
+Therefore, developing a method to simulate LiDAR sensors within NeRFs could significantly aid in selecting the correct sensors for specific applications.
+To understand how a LiDAR sensor can be simulated within a NeRF, it is essential to delve into the principles of distance measurement and the role of constants like the velocity of light.

+An important area for sensors is measuring, especially distance measuring.
 In order to facilitate measurement, it is necessary to employ a constant value that is universally applicable and accessible to all.
-This constant can be utilized as a universal language to describe the universe, provided that it is known.
-One such fundamental physical constant is the velocity of light, which can be employed to calculate the distance between two points in space by determining the time required for light to travel between them.
-As an sensor, this concept can be described as radar (radio detection and ranging) principle: Send a signal and measure the time it takes for the reflection to arrive.
-The measurement of the time required for a signal to traverse a given distance is referred to as \"time-of-flight\" (ToF) #cite(<hahne_real-time_2012>, supplement: [p.~11]).
-To be correct, the velocity of light depends on the medium though which it travels, but this is not necessary for this thesis because the difference between the speed of light in a vacuum and in air is small (0.00029%, @arribas_indirect_2020) but it is important in other mediums such as glass or water, which have a greater effect on the speed, and this could be interesting aspect to future prospects of this implementation. \
+One such fundamental physical constant is the velocity of light, which can be used to calculate the distance between two points in space by determining the time required for light to travel between them.
+This concept forms the basis of the measurement principle known as "time-of-flight" (ToF) #cite(<hahne_real-time_2012>, supplement: [p.~11]).
+One prominent example of a time-of-flight sensor is Light Detection and Ranging (LiDAR).
+They are different types of LiDAR.
+One type of LiDAR–which is the focus of this study–is the use of lasers that are directed at an object and then measure time it takes for the reflected light to return to the receiver, allowing it to generate a 3D or 2D image with spatial and depth data @noauthor_sick-lidar_nodate.
+It is difficult to estimate which LiDAR could be correct for each given application, highlighting the need for effective simulation methods.
+By focusing on simulating LiDAR sensors within a NeRF, this thesis aims to provide a tool for assessing the suitability of various LiDAR technologies in a controlled virtual environment only with images from the scene.

-One prominent example of a time-of-flight sensor are Light Detection and Ranging (LiDAR) sensors.
-LiDAR is a technology that uses a laser to target an object and then measures the time it takes for the reflected light to return to the receiver.
-This means LiDAR sensors can generate a 3D or 2D image with spatial and depth data to detect, measure, localize, and track objects in real-time with 360° resolution. @noauthor_sick-lidar_nodate.
-They are different types of LiDAR sensor, such Frequency Modulated Continuous Wave LiDAR which are often used in cars or solid-state solid-state LiDAR which has no moving parts. #text(fill:blue, [etwas abgehakt, könnte noch 1, 2 Sätze mehr gebrauchen])\
+This approach could offer significant advantages in terms of safety, cost, and efficiency when determining the most appropriate sensor for specific industrial applications.
+To effectively simulate LiDAR sensors in a virtual environment, advanced methods for 3D scene representation are required.

+It is difficult to measure the real world.
+Cameras can help, but they only show 2D scenes.
+Using a LiDAR sensor to measure the real world creates a 3D point cloud what is more difficult to understand.
+One way to create a 3D scene from 2D images is with NeRF.

-In 2020, Mildenhall et al. introduced an AI-based method for generating a 3D scene representation.
-This method is known as #emph[Neural Radiance Fields] (NeRF).
+In 2020, #cite(<mildenhall_nerf_2020>, form: "author") introduced NeRF as an AI-based approach for generating 3D representations of scenes from 2D images.
 One of the key advantages by using NeRF is the low memory usage and the photo-realistic representation.
 With the use of pipelines, it is also easy to use NeRFs, even for untrained users @schleise_automated_2024.
-NeRF can be extended with other methods, such as object recognition through integrated additional neural networks or scene manipulation.
 The central idea behind NeRF is to utilize a neural network, rather than techniques that use a grid or a list system to determinate each point and its corresponding values within a 3D scene.

+Like other neural networks, NeRF suffers from the disadvantage of being a "black box" @la_rocca_opening_2022.
+This makes it difficult or even impossible to fully understand the computations taking place, as the neural network provides limited interpretability.
+As a result, it is challenging to determine positions, distances, or lengths within the scene.
+Unlike methods, which typically store scene data in grids or lists, where each pixel within the scene is explicit know, NeRF only compute RGB and density values from given coordinates.
+Depending on the method which the neural network is trained, the distances and coordinates from the original scene are unknown.\

+In other graphical software, such as Unity, NVIDIA Omniverse, and Blender, the coordinates of each edge, vertex, or face are explicitly defined.
+However, in NeRF, these coordinates are not known.
+To illustrate this concept in a simplified manner, each scene in NeRF can be conceptualized as a "memory" of the neural network, which learns to generate RGB and density values from a multitude of perspectives and positions by minimizing the discrepancy between the original image and its internal representation.

+This implementation can be employed for the purpose of measuring distances within a given scene, in a manner analogous to that of an artificial LiDAR.
+Additionally, it can be utilized for the precise measurement of distances between two points within the scene.
+Furthermore, the implementation allows for the use of a reference object within the scene, which is used to compute a scale factor that is then applied to the measured distances.
+This method also can used to mapping closed areas like an LiDAR sensor. \
+In order to implement the method, a technique is employed which enables the detection of the density value at a given point within the scene, as well as the calculation of the distance between the origin and the points.
+NVIDIA Omniverse is utilized for the generation of images, the management of camera parameters and as a means of comparison with a simulated LiDAR.
+Meanwhile, Nerfstudio with Nerfacto is employed for the creation of the NeRF and the implementation of the proposed methods.
+#pagebreak()

+= Related Work <related-work>
+To understand the implementation and the associated challenges, this chapter provides a deeper dive into the fundamental principles of Neural Radiance Fields (NeRF).
+Additionally, it highlights similar works that combine NeRF with LiDAR systems, offering a comprehensive context for the methods and contributions discussed later in this thesis.

+== Neural Radiance Fields <neural-radiance-fields>
+#cite(<mildenhall_nerf_2020>, form: "author") present a method for generating an AI-based 3D scene representation called Neural Radiance Fields (NeRF).
+The key idea behind NeRF is to synthesize novel views from limited input.
+The advantage of using a neural network is that it requires less memory than techniques that use lists and produces photo-realistic results.
+The main component is a neural network $F theta$, implemented as a multilayer perceptron (MLP), which is trained using the positions and directions (perspectives of pixel in an images) from input images to approximate RGB values and compute the density $sigma$ at a given point in the scene.
+The density and RGB values are then used to generate a 3D scene through volumetric rendering.
+#figure(image("images/nerf_image_mildenhall_1.png", width: 85%), caption: [Overview of the NeRF scene representation.
+Sampling the 5D input location and direction $x, y, z, theta, phi$ (a) to feed the neural network (b).
+Then using volumetric rendering techniques to render the scene (c) and optimizing the scene with backpropagation since volumetric rendering
+function is differentiable (based on Mildenhall et al. (2020), Figure 2).])<fig:shift_image>

+=== Ill-Posed problem
-However one problems which NeRF also address are the ill-posed problem:
+One problems which NeRF address is  the ill-posed problem:

 - #strong[Non-unique solution:] There is no clear way to reconstruct a 3D scene from limited 2D images.